cicorias/sharecloud-link-keep/src/prd.md

 - **Critical Questions**: How to handle authentication and privacy of saved links?

 ## Reflection
-- This approach uniquely bridges the gap between native iOS functionality and web app flexibility
+- This approach uniquely bridges the gap between native iOS functionality, web app flexibility, and desktop browser integration
 - We assume users want to organize links rather than just save them in a flat list
-- The exceptional quality would be the seamless integration with iOS sharing system and the elegant organization system
+- The exceptional quality would be the seamless synchronization between mobile and desktop platforms with elegant organization system